Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The left panel of Figure~\ref{fig:ico} shows the results for $E_\mathrm{ICO}$ in the case of irrotational and corotational binaries.
-Since $\Delta E^\mathrm{corot}$, given by Eq.~\eqref{Ecorot}, is at least of order 2PN, the result for $\mathrm{1PN}^\mathrm{corot}$ is the same as for 1PN in the irrotational case; then, obviously, $\mathrm{2PN}^\mathrm{corot}$ takes into account only the leading 2PN corotation effect, i.e., the spin kinetic energy given by Eq.~\eqref{spinkin}, while $\mathrm{3PN}^\mathrm{corot}$ involves also, in particular, the corotational SO coupling at the 3PN order.
-In addition we present the numerical point obtained by numerical relativity under the assumptions of conformal flatness and of helical symmetry~\cite{GGB1, GGB2}.
-As we can see the 3PN points, and even the 2PN ones, are in good agreement with the numerical value.
-The fact that the 2PN and 3PN values are so close to each other is a good sign of the convergence of the expansion.
-In fact one might say that the role of the 3PN approximation is merely to ``confirm'' the value already given by the 2PN one (but of course, had we not computed the 3PN term, we would not be able to trust very much the 2PN value).
-As expected, the best agreement we obtain is for the 3PN approximation and in the case of corotation, i.e., the point $\mathrm{3PN}^\mathrm{corot}$.
-However, the 1PN approximation is clearly not precise enough, but this is not surprising in the highly relativistic regime of the ICO.
-The right panel of Figure~\ref{fig:ico} shows other very interesting comparisons with numerical relativity computations~\cite{CPf04, CCGPf06}, done not only for the case of corotational binaries but also in the irrotational (non-spinning) case.
-Witness in particular the almost perfect agreement between the standard 3PN point (PN standard, shown with a green triangle) and the numerical quasi-equilibrium point (QE, red triangle) in the case of irrotational non-spinning (NS) binaries.

-However, we recall that the numerical works~\cite{GGB1, GGB2, CPf04, CCGPf06} assume that the spatial metric is conformally flat, which is incompatible with the post-Newtonian approximation starting from the 2PN order (see~\cite{FJS04} for a discussion).
-Nevertheless, the agreement found in Figure~\ref{fig:ico} constitutes an appreciable improvement of the previous situation, because the first estimations of the ICO in post-Newtonian theory~\cite{KWWisco} and numerical relativity~\cite{Cook94, PfTC00, Baum00} disagreed with each other, and do not match with the present 3PN results.
+Figure~\ref{fig:ICO} shows the post-Newtonian results for $\dE_{\mathrm{ICO}}$ in the case of irrotational and corotational binaries and make comparisons with numerical results.
+Since $\Delta \dE^\mathrm{corot}$, given by Eq.~\eqref{Ecorot}, is at least of order 2PN, the result for $\mathrm{1PN}^\mathrm{corot}$ is the same as for 1PN in the irrotational case; then, obviously, $\mathrm{2PN}^\mathrm{corot}$ takes into account only the leading 2PN corotation effect, i.e., the spin kinetic energy given by Eq.~\eqref{spinkin}, while $\mathrm{3PN}^\mathrm{corot}$ and $\mathrm{4PN}^\mathrm{corot}$ involve also the corotational SO coupling \eqref{Ecorot}.
+As we can see the 3PN and 4PN points, and even the 2PN ones, are in good agreement with the numerical values.\footnote{As a caveat recall that the numerical works of \cite{GGB1, GGB2, CPf04, CCGPf06} assume that the spatial metric is conformally flat, which is incompatible with the post-Newtonian approximation starting from the 2PN order (see \citealt{FJS04} for a discussion).} The fact that the 2PN, 3PN and 4PN values are so close to each other is a good sign of the convergence of the (Taylor-expanded) series.
+The agreement found in Fig.~\ref{fig:ICO} is remarquable, all the more if we remember the previous situation, since the first estimations of the ICO in post-Newtonian theory \citep{KWWisco} and numerical relativity \citep{Cook94, PfTC00, Baum00} disagreed with each other, and do not match with the present 3PN/4PN results.
+The convergence of the standard (Taylor-expanded) post-Newtonian approximation is further discussed by \cite{B11}.

-\subsection{Dynamical stability of circular orbits}
+\subsubsection{Dynamical stability of circular orbits}